ArielMejiaDev/arielmejiadev.github.io/content/blog/easy-slide-transition-effect-in-vue.md

 cover_image: https://dev-to-uploads.s3.amazonaws.com/i/xp9u58l68av6tq04j8si.png
 ---

+# Easy Transition Slide Effect With VueJS

 ## Classes

-VueJS provide some classes by default to apply css styles on any of this classes, every class represents a phase to show the elements, think this classes as hooks for templates tags, this are:
+`VueJS` provide some default classes to apply `css` styles on any of these transition phases, every `class` represents a phase to show the elements:

-- v-enter-active
+- `v-enter-active`
-- v-leave-active
+- `v-leave-active`
-- v-enter
+- `v-enter`
-- v-enter-to
+- `v-enter-to`
-- v-leave-to
+- `v-leave-to`

-Here a snippet that you can use on to make this common responsive menus from the right or left:
+Here a little snippet that you can use on in order to make a slide from left or right

+(Feel free to use it):

 ```vue
 <transition name="show">